IDmelon/documents/content/en/docs/for_administrators/app_integrations/integration_guides/app_integration_guides/entraid.md

 toc: true
 ---

-In this document you are going to set up `IDmelon` as an external IdP to the `EntraID`.
+This document guides you through setting up `IDmelon` as an external IdP for `Entra ID`.

 ## IDmelon Configuration as IDP